-Preview of April's Lessons.
+Preview of June's Lessons.

 〰️

-Preview of April's Lessons. 〰️
+Preview of June's Lessons. 〰️

 Join the Iron Lotus Membership for monthly haircutting education, in-depth haircut breakdowns, and live classes designed to refine your cutting skills.